Collapse of the World Trade Center: Initial opinions and analysis

 Immediately following the collapses, there was some confusion about who had the authority to carry out an official investigation.
 While there are clear procedures for the investigation of aircraft accidents, no agency had been appointed in advance to investigate building collapses.
 A team was quickly assembled by the Structural Engineers Institute of the American Society of Civil Engineers, led by W. Gene Corley, Senior Vice President of CTLGroup.
 It also involved the American Institute of Steel Construction, the American Concrete Institute, the National Fire Protection Association, and the Society of Fire Protection Engineers.
 ASCE ultimately invited FEMA to join the investigation, which was completed under the auspices of the latter.

-The investigation was criticized by some engineers and lawmakers in the U.S. It had little funding, no authority to demand evidence, and limited access to the WTC site.
+The investigation was criticized by some engineers and legislators.
+It had little funding, no authority to demand evidence, and limited access to the WTC site.
 One major point of contention at the time was that the cleanup of the WTC site was resulting in the destruction of the majority of the buildings' steel components.
 Indeed, when NIST published its final report, it noted "the scarcity of physical evidence" that it had had at its disposal to investigate the collapses.
-Only a fraction of a percent of the buildings remained for analysis after the cleanup was completed: some 236 individual pieces of steel, although 95% of structural beams and plates and 50% of the reinforcement bars were recovered.
+Only a small fraction of the buildings remained for analysis after the cleanup was completed: some 236 individual pieces of steel, although 95% of structural beams and plates and 50% of the reinforcement bars were recovered.

 FEMA published its report in May 2002.
-While NIST had already announced its intention to investigate the collapses in August of the same year, by September 11, 2002 (a year after the disaster), there was growing public pressure for a more thorough investigation.
-Congress passed the National Construction Safety Team bill in October 2002, giving NIST the authority to conduct an investigation of the World Trade Center collapses.
+While NIST had already announced its intention to investigate the collapses in August of the same year, by the first anniversary of the disaster, there was growing public pressure for a more thorough investigation.
+Congress passed the National Construction Safety Team bill in October 2002, authorizing the NIST to conduct an investigation of the World Trade Center collapses.